WhiteChair/Advent2021/README.md

 # Advent2021

+## What is this project?

-Going to attempt the advent of code challenge for the first time.
+I am participating in the  [the advent of code](https://adventofcode.com/) challenge for the first time.
 I will be using excel, R and I will use this as an opportunity to get better at python.

-Will post the solutions here, as messy as they probably will be.
+my solutions will be posted here, as messy as they probably will be.

+### How is this usefull to you?

+Maybe you are stuck and would like to see how so solve the issue.
+Be sure to look at files called `clean` if you don't want to see horrors.

 | Day | Solution | Type of problem |
 |-----|----------|-----------------|